 The cliffs also have a rich cultural history.
 According to the journals of John Smith, Fones Cliffs was the home of three American Indian towns and bore witness to an often-cited not so friendly encounter between the Rappahannock tribe and the Englishmen aboard John Smith’s shallop.
-This area is a highlight to those exploring history along the Capt.
-John Smith Trail and to paddlers traversing the mighty Rappahannock.
+This area is a highlight to those exploring history along the Chesapeake Trail and to paddlers traversing the mighty Rappahannock.

 Fones Cliffs is an evocative landscape, offering the public a rare glimpse into the past.
 The white cliffs, rich heritage, and soaring eagles make this a very special and unique place in the Chesapeake Bay watershed.